thought-driven/bummr/README.md

 - Once the build passes, you can push your branch and create a pull-request!
 - You may wish to `tail -f log/bummr.log` in a separate terminal window so you can see which commits are being removed.
-- Bummr conservatively updates gems using `bundle update --source gemname`
-- Bummr automatically rebases out commits which fail the build using an "ours" merge strategy.
-- Bummr may not be able to remove the bad commit due to a merge conflict, in which case you will have to remove it manually, continue the rebase, and run `bummr test` again.

 ## License